LetoSipra/LetoSipra/README.md

 <h3>A full-stack developer from Turkey</h3>

-- 🔭 I’m currently working on [Ultimate Pomodoro](https://github.com/LetoSipra/ultimate-pomodoro) & Side Projects
+- 🔭 I’m currently working on

 - 🌱 I’m currently learning